dfinity/portal/docs/developer-docs/integrations/ledger/icrc-index-local-setup.md

 export DEFAULT_ACCOUNT_ID=$(dfx ledger account-id)
 ```

-### Step 7: Deploy the ICP index canister:
+### Step 7: Deploy the ICRC index canister:
-Here it is assumed that the canister id of your local ICP ledger is `ryjl3-tyaaa-aaaaa-aaaba-cai`, otherwise replace it with your ICP ledger canister id.
+Here it is assumed that the canister id of your local ICRC ledger is `ryjl3-tyaaa-aaaaa-aaaba-cai`, otherwise replace it with your ICRC ledger canister id.

 ```
-dfx deploy icp_index --argument '(record {ledger_id = principal "ryjl3-tyaaa-aaaaa-aaaba-cai"})'
+dfx deploy ICRC_index --argument '(record {ledger_id = principal "ryjl3-tyaaa-aaaaa-aaaba-cai"})'
 ```

-The ICP index canister will start synching right away and will automatically try to fetch new blocks from the ICP ledger every few seconds.
+The ICRC index canister will start synching right away and will automatically try to fetch new blocks from the ICRC ledger every few seconds.

-### Step 8: Check the status and ICP ledger id on the ICP index canister.
+### Step 8: Check the status and ICRC ledger id on the ICRC index canister.
 You can check that the correct ledger id was set but runnig the following command.
 ```
 dfx canister call qhbym-qaaaa-aaaaa-aaafq-cai ledger_id '()'